MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 - Added the ability to dynamically configure the Managed Heap memory at Core Engine start time.
 - Added the ability to dynamically configure the Immortals Heap memory at Core Engine start time.
 - Optimized the FSO build time.
-- Fixed Memory Map Scripts, which count the application code in the Core Engine category
+- Fixed Memory Map Scripts, which counted the application code in the Core Engine category (introduced in version `8.4.0`).

 SOAR
 ~~~~